Reg Keys

+'For Registry Keys, see Windows Registry.

 Reginald Thomas Keys (born 1952) is the father of a British serviceman killed in the Iraq War.
 He stood in the 2005 general election as an anti-war independent candidate for in Sedgefield, a constituency represented by the then Prime Minister Tony Blair.

 Biography

 Keys is a founder member of the campaign group Military Families Against the War.
 His son, Lance Corporal Tom Keys, was one of six Royal Military Policemen killed by an Iraqi mob in Majar al-Kabir in June 2003.
 Keys was an ambulance paramedic for 19 years in Solihull before retiring to Llanuwchllyn, Bala, in North Wales.
 In the 2005 general election, he stood against the then Prime Minister, Tony Blair, in the Sedgefield constituency.